A week ago it was clear that the western edge of Pennsylvania was in a drought and it was likely to get worse.

 Meanwhile, when I look at the maps I almost feel survivors’ guilt for having had some rain last week while other parts of the U.S. are suffering.

-(images from National Drought Mitigation Center and the National Weather Service Climate Prediction Center.
+(images from National Drought Monitor Center and the National Weather Service Climate Prediction Center.
 Click on the images to see their source)

 July 24, 1:30pm: Two downpours today!
 When I write about drought it rains.